Computing Concepts is number 7 on BookAuthority's "10 Best New Technology Books To Read In 2024."

-This is an eBook available free to professors, students, and educational institutions; although a license is required.
+This is an eBook available free in PDF form to professors and educational institutions although a license is required.
 There is also a print edition for those who want a “real book.”
 That necessarily costs a small amount of money.
-An ePub edition will be available in Spring, 2024.
+The book in electronic form is available for Kindle, Apple Books, or Google Books..
 Each chapter has been reviewed by a peer and a subject matter expert, and proofread by at least one person who’s not me.

 Computing Concepts for Information Technology is suitable for people with no prior study of computer systems, although it may be helpful to have experience with a high-level programming language such as Java or Python.